sfc-gh-aross/dbt_cortex_analytics/README.md

 2. Verify table access in the ANALYTICS schema
 3. Ensure the warehouse has sufficient resources
 4. Clear the browser cache if visualizations are not loading
+5. Check the dbt logs for any transformation errors
+6. Verify your Snowflake Cortex LLM function access

 ## Support

-For technical support or feature requests, please contact your Snowflake administrator.
+For technical support or feature requests, please contact your Snowflake administrator or open an issue in the repository.